Scientists provide genetic evidence indicating NMN supplementation promotes rejuvenation of blood vessels providing nutrients to the brain.

 Besides providing protection through SIRT1, the study also showed that NMN rejuvenated the cell’s energy-generating powerhouse, the mitochondria, in aged mice.
 The activity of mitochondria-related genes in young and older mice treated with NMN were similar, suggesting that NMN treatment reversed the age-related dysregulation of mitochondria in the neurovascular unit.

+In previous studies, NMN treatment increased blood flow and improved cognitive performance.
 The new genetics data compiled in the current study indicated NMN reverses age-related cellular changes in the neurovascular unit, notably changing gene activity associated with sirtuins and mitochondrial function.
-The scientist thought the results add to findings from earlier studies showing treatment with NMN provides anti-aging neurovascular changes in aged mice that reverse neurovascular unit dysfunction.
+The scientist proposed that these results add to findings from earlier studies showing treatment with NMN provides anti-aging neurovascular changes in aged mice that reverse neurovascular unit dysfunction.

-They noted using NMN in conjunction with molecules such as resveratrol that has demonstrated to exert protective effects on blood vessels in animals could potentially enhance these beneficial effects on neurovascular unit function.
+The University of Oklahoma researchers noted using NMN in conjunction with molecules such as resveratrol that has demonstrated to exert protective effects on blood vessels in animals could potentially enhance these beneficial effects on neurovascular unit function.
 The method may serve as a possible intervention for patients who experience cognitive impairment from neurovascular dysfunction in the future.